Angus-Paillaugue/SvelteShine/docs/Components/Tree.md

 "name":"tree.open",
 "default":"true",
 "type": "boolean",
-"description": "If the children is a directory, controls whether the children are displayed."
+"description": "(Optionnal) If the children is a directory, controls whether the children are displayed."
 },
 {
 "name":"tree.children",
-"type": "array ? optional",
+"type": "array",
-"description": "The list of children of a directory."
+"description": "(Optionnal) The list of children of a directory."
 },
 {
 "name":"tree.highlighted",
 "type": "boolean",
 "default": "false",
-"description": "Controls weather to hight a directory or file."
+"description": "(Optionnal) Controls weather to hight a directory or file."
 }
 ]
 }